 What goes with this rice?

-I serve it with my favorite potato recipe because potatoes and rice is my idea of comfort food!
+I serve it with my favorite potato recipe because potatoes and rice are my favorite comfort food!
 Add naan to it and you will have the most amazing dinner recipe

 How do you plan to use this saffron rice?

 Make sure you keep the rice as flat as you can which means that you shouldn’t have clumps.
-This will make it easier to defrost it and it won’t loose its flavor
+This will make it easier to defrost it and it won’t lose its flavor

 Yes, saffron rice by itself is vegan.
-Its normally cooked in water, so, no broth is required.
+It’s normally cooked in water, so, no broth is required.
 But, some chefs have been known to use chicken broth.
 My recipe is fully vegan.
-However, if you use ghee instead of the water to soak the saffron, it becomes vegetarian.
+However, if you use ghee instead of water to soak the saffron, it becomes vegetarian.

 Check out my complete guide to what vegans eat and don’t eat